iprosenjitp/ts-problem-solutions/README.md

 ## Question - 4: What is the use of enums in TypeScript?
 Provide an example of a numeric and string enum.

-### Answer
+### Answer:
 Enums let you define a group of named values that you can use in your code.
 Instead of using plain numbers or strings, you give those values meaningful names.
 This makes your code easier to understand and manage.
 An enum can be defined using the `enum` keyword.

-**Numeric Enum**
+**Numeric Enum**\
 By default, enums will initialize the first value to `0` and add `1` to each additional value.
 But if we set the value of the first numeric enum, the rest will auto-increment from that.
-And we also can assign unique number values for each enum value.
-Then the values will not incremented automatically.
+And we can also assign unique number values for each enum value.
+Then the values will not be incremented automatically.

 ```typescript
 enum MonthDays2025 {